iotaledger/goshimmer/documentation/docs/apis/info.md

 #### Results

 Empty response with HTTP 200 success code if everything is running correctly.
-Error message is returned if failed.
+Error block is returned if failed.